 At stake in these cases is the scope of a doctrine called the “ministerial exception.”
 This exception was originally created to allow houses of worship to hire and fire ministers without court involvement.
 But now religious employers—in these cases, Catholic schools—are trying to use this theory to deny civil rights protections to their lay employees.

 Here, one schoolteacher, Ms. Biel brought a disability discrimination claim against her school, and in the other case, Ms. Morrissey-Berru brought an age discrimination claim against her school.
-But both teachers were denied their civil rights when the schools claimed they were “ministers.”
+But both teachers were denied their civil rights at the district court level when the schools claimed they were “ministers.”
+While the appeals court (the 9th Circuit) found that they were not minsters and so could pursue their civil rights claims, the schools are appealing both cases to the U.S. Supreme Court.

 We filed this brief in support of these two schoolteachers, and all the other teachers and staff at religious schools who could be denied their civil rights in the workplace if the U.S. Supreme Court expands this exception.